RincewindsHat/icinga2_xmpp-notifications/README.md

 # Installation

-Copy 'xmpp-notification.py' to a location of your choosing (possibly '/etc/icinga2/scripts' besides the default the default mail scripts, but any location might suffice.
+Copy `xmpp-notification.py` to a location of your choosing (possibly `/etc/icinga2/scripts` besides the default the default mail scripts, but any location might suffice.
 Remember to set the permissions correctly, so the icinga2 daemon is able to execute the script.

-Append the content of 'icinga2_conf/commands.conf' somewhere in your config to define the command for icinga2.
+Append the content of `icinga2_conf/commands.conf` somewhere in your config to define the command for icinga2.
 Set the path according to the location of the script.

-Append the content of 'icinga2_conf/templates.conf' somewhere in your config to define the notification templates for icinga2.
+Append the content of `icinga2_conf/templates.conf` somewhere in your config to define the notification templates for icinga2.
 Set JID and the password for the XMPP-Account you want to send notifications here.

-Add the customvar 'userjid' with the JID you want to notify to the user you want to notify.
-A hint is in 'icinga2_conf/users.conf'.
+Add the customvar `userjid` with the JID you want to notify to the user you want to notify.
+A hint is in `icinga2_conf/users.conf`.

 # Caveats
 Since the JID and the password for the sending account are handed over via